Ureteric Reimplantation

 - An indwelling catheter is placed.

-- A midline lower abdominal incision is made, and the pelvic cavity is entered.
+- Robotic ports are placed, and the pelvic cavity is entered.

-- The bladder is opened, Bi-valved and the the ureter is re-implanted either as refluxing or non refluxing.
+- The bladder is opened, bi-valved and the ureter is re-implanted either as refluxing or non-refluxing.

 - A Psoas-hitch procedure will be performed where the bladder is fixed onto the affected side’s Psoas muscle as to take off tension from the anastomosis / reimplantation.